 We will have an EMT in a boat on the water, but this boat will be there for medical emergencies only (not to supply food, water, Advil, etc.).
-In the event that a swimmer can’t continue, the best case scenario is to pull out at a manned checkpoint (a few will be available on the race course).
+In the event that a swimmer can’t continue, the best case scenario is to pull out at a manned checkpoint (see above).
 If this is not possible, then it’s up to the swimmer and support paddler to determine the best course of action.
 It’s advised that support paddlers keep their phones waterproofed in case of emergency.

 The race will go on even if it’s raining.
 In the event of severe thunderstorms and lightning in the vicinity of your location, swimmers who opt to ‘wait out’ the storm on shore will not be disqualified.
 If the forecast is for a day full of severe storms, we will make a call as to postponement/rescheduling prior to race start.

 A pre-race email will be sent to all racers and support paddlers at the beginning of race week.
 This email will include a link to the course book for reminders, a few more finalized details, and any changes that have been made to the race (if applicable).
 We will also include the swimmer-support paddler pairings in the email to give swimmers the chance to contact their paddlers before they arrive to town.